Zulivan/garageflipper/README.md

 # Garage Flipper

-GarageFlipper is a simple yet powerful buy/sell calculator designed to streamline your flipping business.
-Whether you're flipping items at garage sales, flea markets, or online, GarageFlipper provides an intuitive platform to track your purchases and sales efficiently.
+Garage Flipper is a simple yet powerful buy/sell calculator designed to streamline your flipping business.
+Whether you're flipping items at garage sales, flea markets, or online, Garage Flipper provides an intuitive platform to track your purchases and sales efficiently.

 ## Features: